 Winner: Studs

-Chains work great in moderate depths of snow, but they will dig in and leave you high centered on the belly pan when snow depths get extensive.
+Chains work great in moderate snow depths but will dig in and leave you high-centered on the belly pan when snow depths get extensive.

 Your best chance with wheels in bottomless snow is getting a set of tires with massive paddle-shaped lugs and applying full throttle to increase wheel speed.
 This strategy works better in these conditions than any average tire with tire chains.
 You cannot achieve the required wheel speed when using chains.